 Carey is coached by her father, Brian, at Arizona Sunrays.
 She has earned two world silver medals on vault (2017, 2019) and another world silver medal on floor (2017).
 She also won team gold at the 2019 World Championships.

 Carey spoke to POPSUGAR last fall and said of gymnastics, "I love everything about it, like flipping and flying through the air.
 I also love the challenge that it brings.
 Everything is so challenging, but nothing feels better than finally accomplishing a skill or a routine that you've never done before."
-Ahead, read up on some fun facts about her.
+Ahead, read up on some fun facts about the now-Olympian.